felinicolaes/AppProject/DESIGN.md

 > This app is more than your average recipe book: it will make it possible to enter ingredients you want to use this day and will search for added recipes with these ingredients.

 ##Features (this will be my MVP)
-- Searching recipes by ingredient
+- The user can search recipes by ingredient
-- Adding and editing your own recipes
+- The user can add and edit your own recipes
-- Adding pictures and notes to your recipes
+- The user can add pictures and notes to your recipes
-- Adding optional ingredients and substitutions
+- The user can add optional ingredients and substitutions

 ####Optional features

-- Share recipes
+- The user can share recipes
-- Set standard substitutions (soy sauce-ketjap, penne-farfalle)
+- The user can set standard substitutions (soy sauce-ketjap, penne-farfalle)
-- Automatically make shopping list
+- The app will automatically make shopping list
-- Add tags: vegetarian, time, occasion etc.
+- The user can add tags (for example: vegetarian, time, occasion etc.)

 ##Classes and public methods